 Believe me, I’ve been a cat owner for more than 10 years, and my felines always find a way to surprise me.

 For example, I didn’t think it possible that Ronnie could climb the tree and perch on the highest, thinnest branch like an owl, but she did it.

 Surprising Cat Facts You Need to Know

 #1 Genes determine coat color

 Do you know that the color of the coat can help you determine your cat’s gender?

 A male cat with a tricolored coat always has mutated chromosome XXY chromosomes instead of the ordinary XY chromosomes.
 That’s why male calico cats are very rare and sterile.

-- The second interesting thing is that male ginger cats outnumber female ginger cats.
+The second interesting thing is that male ginger cats outnumber female ginger cats.
 Since the gene for the orange color comes from the X chromosome, tomcats are either ginger or not.

 #2 There is a cat goddess

-Bast was regarded as a protector of the house, the one who keeps diseases and evil spirits away, especially from children and women.
+Bast was regarded as a protector of the house, the one who kept diseases and evil spirits away, especially from children and women.

-Since all cats are sacred to Bastet, don’t anger your feline or you’ll suffer the ire of the goddess.
+Since all cats are sacred to Bastet, don’t anger your feline, or you’ll suffer the ire of the goddess.

 #3 People used to mummify cats

-They were so important that people mummified cats after their death.
+They were so important that people mummified cats after their deaths.
 In fact, archaeologists found 300,000 mummified cats when they excavated a temple of Bast, the cat goddess.

 Another interesting thing about this ancient society is that the family would often mourn the feline as a real person.
 And the punishment for killing a cat was death.

-#4.
-The art of landing
+#4 The art of landing

-This ability to orientate in the air is called a righting reflex.
-It appears when kittens are as young as three weeks and it’s fully developed by the time they are seven weeks old.
+This ability to orient in the air is called a righting reflex.
+It appears when kittens are as young as three weeks old, and it’s fully developed by the time they are seven weeks old.

 Cats can do such seemingly impossible acrobatics because they have a unique skeleton—no collarbone and a flexible backbone.

-#5.
-Naps are important for kittens
+#5 Naps are important for kittens

 His body releases growth hormones only during nap time, so he needs his beauty sleep to grow big and strong.

 Older cats, on the other hand, sleep so much just because they can.
 However, they always keep one ear open in case someone opens the fridge or a tuna can.

 #6 Cats are officially evil

 But this horrendous act wasn’t left unpunished.
-The rat population increased, and the Black Plague swept through Europe killing millions of people.
+The rat population increased, and the Black Plague swept through Europe, killing millions of people.

-The conclusion?
 Don’t mess with the cats.

 #7 The truth about catnip

 In fact, around 30%–50% of the cat population doesn’t react to nepetalactone, the ingredient in catnip that makes felines go crazy.
 Moreover, the sensitivity to catnip is hereditary.

 #8 Who’s my daddy?

 That’s because kittens from one litter can have different fathers.
-Mama cat will mate with several tomcats during her heat cycle, and any one of they might fertilize her eggs.
+Mama cat will mate with several tomcats during her heat cycle, and any one of them might fertilize her eggs.

 #9 The purring conspiracy

 Well, you’re not the only one.
-Unfortunately, scientists can only speculate on the matter, but can’t give us a definite answer.
+Unfortunately, scientists can only speculate on the matter but can’t give us a definite answer.

 Cats also manipulate us by purring.
 When they are hungry, they use a special purring sound to make you get up immediately and feed them.
 This is called a “soliciting purr”.